antonioleal/myslackbuilds/README.md

 BBC BASIC is very well documented.

+# bwbasic
+The Bywater BASIC Interpreter (bwBASIC) implements a large superset of the ANSI Standard for Minimal BASIC (X3.60-1978) and a significant subset of the ANSI Standard for Full BASIC (X3.113-1987), and many classic BASIC dialects in C.

 # FreeFileSync
 FreeFileSync is a folder comparison and synchronization software that creates and manages backup copies of all your important files.